 (2)(a) Pursuant to ORS 339.127, a nonresident school district may enroll a student who is a resident of another district and receive State School Fund money for the student if there is a signed Interdistrict Transfer Agreement between the resident school district, nonresident school district, and the parent/guardian(s) or person in parental relationship.

-(b) In determining whether to admit or release a student requesting inter-district transfer through a signed Interdistrict Transfer Agreement, or in establishing any terms of such consent, neither the resident district nor the nonresident district may consider race, religion, sex, sexual orientation, ethnicity, national origin, disability, health, whether a student has an individualized education program, the terms of an individualized education program, income level, residence, proficiency in the English language, athletic ability, or academic records.
+(b) Except as provided in (6), in determining whether to admit or release a student requesting inter-district transfer through a signed Interdistrict Transfer Agreement, or in establishing any terms of such consent, neither the resident district nor the nonresident district may consider race, religion, sex, sexual orientation, ethnicity, national origin, disability, health, whether a student has an individualized education program, the terms of an individualized education program, income level, residence, proficiency in the English language, athletic ability, or academic records.

 (c) The provisions of this rule do not affect the authority of a school district to enroll students under section 9, chapter 718, Oregon Laws 2011 (Enrolled House Bill 3681) and do not apply to students who attend a school under that section.